influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 2. Start InfluxDB and start Telegraf.
 By default, Telegraf starts sending system metrics to InfluxDB and creates a 'telegraf' database.
 3. Start Kapacitor.

-## Start InfluxDB and send it data from Telegraf
+## Start InfluxDB and collect Telegraf data

 1. Start InfluxDB using systemctl: